BoZenKhaa/ReverseGeocode.jl/README.md

 [![Coverage](https://codecov.io/gh/BoZenKhaa/ReverseGeocode.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/BoZenKhaa/ReverseGeocode.jl)

 ReverseGeocode is a tool for quick offline reverse geocoding of coordinates.
-It is a rewrite  of the python [reverse_geocode](https://github.com/richardpenman/reverse_geocode) module to Julia.
+It is a Julia rewrite of the python [reverse_geocode](https://github.com/richardpenman/reverse_geocode) module.

 The tool returns city and country closest to a latitude/longitude coordinate (WGS84).